allbarkays/DevOps-Projects/23.PERSISTING-DATA-IN-KUBERNETES/README.md

         persistentVolumeClaim:
           claimName: nginx-volume-claim
 ```

+***Note***: The `/tmp/alli` directory will be persisted, and any data written in there will be stored permanetly on the volume, which can be used by another Pod if the current one gets replaced.

 ## Persisting configuration data with configMaps
 According to the official documentation of [configMaps](https://kubernetes.io/docs/concepts/configuration/configmap/), A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.